What’s the Difference Between a Murphy Bed and a Wall Bed?

 Construction materials

 Before analyzing the differences between Murphy beds and wall beds, the very first thing you should look for is a real wood product.
-Some companies build Murphy beds and wall beds out of inferior wood alternatives like particle board.
-We get calls routinely from customers who purchased a cheap Murphy bed which has broken and they are trying to find somebody to repair it.
-The mechanisms that power these beds use extreme amounts of stored energy and particle board and other cheap wood alternatives just don’t cut it.
+Some companies build Murphy and wall beds from inferior wood alternatives like particle board.
+We get calls routinely from customers who purchased a cheap Murphy bed that has broken, and they are trying to find somebody to repair it.
+The mechanics that power these beds exert high amounts of force on the particle board, and cheap wood alternatives just don’t cut it.

 Weight Limits